joaquimnet/contempt/README.md

 ## Using a Input File

-You can also use a file to store your commands, just pass the path to the file as the first argument.
+You can also use a file to store your commands, just pass the `-i` flag and the path to the file.

 ```bash
 $ contempt -i ./commands.txt